SPehsar/ExpenseTracker/README.md

 Contents
-Prologue	1
+Prologue
-Summary	3
+Summary
-How It Works	3
+How It Works
-Authentication	3
+Authentication
-When you are in the app	3
+When you are in the app
-Communication Diagram	4
+Communication Diagram
-Wireframes	6
+Wireframes
-Login page	6
+Login page
-Registration page	6
+Registration page
-Home Page	7
+Home Page
-The Code	7
+The Code
-The technology is being used	7
+The technology is being used
-Front End	8
+Front End
-Back End	9
+Back End
-How I Created the Structure	10
+How I Created the Structure
-Back end:	10
+Back end:
-Front end:	10
+Front end:
-Final Note	11
+Final Note
-Need to Know	11
+Need to Know
-Moment.js	11
+Moment.js
-Ant Design	11
-Features	11
+Features
-Redux	11
+Redux
-Axios	12
+Axios
-Axios vs. Fetch	12
+Axios vs. Fetch
-CORS	12
+CORS
-Concurrently	12
+Concurrently
-Morgan	12
+Morgan
 Happy coding!
-13